 How to promote your business

-Online marketing involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and electronic newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn and Vine.
+Online marketing involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and newsletters, pay-per-click (PPC) advertising, and using social media services such as Twitter, Facebook, Pinterest and LinkedIn.

 Key 'offline' marketing options include advertising, direct mail, leafleting (which still works very well for some businesses), public relations (PR) and networking (including visiting and taking a stand at fairs, trade shows and exhibitions).

 Marketing should be part of your everyday business culture.
 Having a marketing plan can increase your chances of success, but it doesn't need to be complex, just something that sets out your goals and strategy, structures your efforts and enables you to measure success.

 Market research enables you to identify the people you want to sell to (your 'target market') or those most likely to buy from you.
 Segmenting customers into distinct groups enables you to finely tune your marketing.